 Currently, I use Grammarly to check my blog posts, emails, and other messages.
 However, it is not the only one available today.
 Two such tools I found quite useful are:

-Ginger: If you need languages other than English, then Gingerly offers translation between forty languages.
+Ginger: If you need to check languages other than English, then Gingerly offers translation between forty languages.
 However, in my tests, it was not as accurate as Grammarly in finding errors in a passage.
 Overall, it is quite useful.

 Hemingway App: The purpose of the Hemingway App is a bit different.
 Instead of checking for grammatical errors, it mainly checks the tone of your language.
 It’s free to use and works as a text-editor also.
 You can use it on top of Grammarly to sharpen your text further.